Arcana (video game): Plot

 The ancient land of Elemen was rife with chaos under the tyranny of the evil Empress Rimsala (Rimsalia).
 A group of powerful wizards called the Card Masters combined their abilities to defeat Rimsala and seal her away.
 But her legacy would not be forgotten.

 Decades later, political unrest in the kingdoms of Elemen turned into bloody civil war.
 As armies slaughtered each other on the battlefields, the Card Masters were persecuted and hunted down by the minions of Galneon, the former court magician of Wagnall, King of Lexford.
 Galneon was the man who had launched the original coup that began the war, but his motives were much more sinister than bloodshed.
 He sought the unsealing and resurrection of Rimsala, to unleash her ancient evil upon Elemen again.
 In the conflict, King Wagnall's two daughters disappeared.
 It was also the last battle for the Knights of Lexford, a trio of brave fighters sworn to Wagnall, which dissolved as the war drew to a close.
 Galneon assumed power and stretched forth his oppressive authority across Elemen, eliminating every Card Master found so that the revival of Rimsala could succeed without interference.

 Ten years have passed since these events.
 The young protagonist Rooks is the son of the last Card Master to perish during Elemen's civil war, who was also one of the Knights of Lexford.
 The death of his father motivated Rooks to begin learning the art of the cards in earnest, but in a decade his minimal training has barely scratched the surface when word comes to his home village of Galia.
 Mysterious events are occurring all over the land, heralding a cataclysm.
-Rooks' path lies before him as he sets off to prevent the awakening of Rimsala, so he must fulfill his destiny as the last Card Master before it is too late.
+Rooks's path lies before him as he sets off to prevent the awakening of Rimsala, so he must fulfill his destiny as the last Card Master before it is too late.